-In July 2017, GPC lodged applications with the State and Federal Governments to progress its Clinton Vessel Interaction Project.
+In July 2017, GPC lodged applications to the Federal Government to progress its Clinton Vessel Interaction Project.

-The proposed project involves widening the Clinton Channel by approximately 100m.
+The proposed project involves dredging approximately 800,000m3 to widen the Clinton Channel by approximately 100m.
 This will alleviate the interaction forces between vessels as there will be greater distance separating the passing vessel from those berthed at RGTCT.

 If approved, the dredged material will be placed in the existing Western Basin Reclamation Area in alignment with the State Government's Sustainable Ports Development Act and its commitment to the protection of the Great Barrier Reef Marine Park under the Reef 2050 program.